Father speaks out after daughter dies from alcohol poisoning, grandma and mother arrested - NewsBreak

 Father speaks out after daughter dies from alcohol poisoning, grandma and mother arrested

 BATON ROUGE, La.
 (BRPROUD) — Emery Queen got the call no parent should ever have to get on Thursday, April 24.
-His young daughter, China Record, had died from alcohol poisoning.Former Spring Hill College student, who says she was raped on campus, sues school
+His young daughter, China Record, had died from alcohol poisoning.Kenner police: Hit and run suspect charged after admitting to mother’s brutal death

 “We’re all hurting,” said Queen, Record’s father.